vincent-qc/vincent-qc/README.md

 ## About Me

 <pre>
-I'm Vincent Qi, a cs student at carnegie mellon University, and ex-founding swe at EduBeyond.
+I'm Vincent Qi, a cs student at carnegie mellon university, and a prev. founding swe at EduBeyond.

 At 16, I started EduBeyond, an edtech startup that built llm powered learning management systems.